anarro/apcupsd-cgi/README.md

-# apcupsd-cgi
+# apcupsd
-Docker - APC UPS Power Management Web Interface (from nginx:latest, fcgiwrap, apcupsd-cgi)
+Docker - APC UPS Power Management Daemon.
+Typical usage would be to integrate with Home Assistant or openhab